kevinwortman/tuffix/vm-build-process.md

   - Update the following documents:
     - these VM build instructions (the bold text, and filename in the shasum command above)
     - installation instructions (the Xubuntu version, VirtualBox version, and shasum)
+    - upload the .ova to Google Drive, and set the file's sharing settings to "On - Anyone with the link".
     - Tuffix Students community (add a link)